-Besides being a historic and cultural city, Alkmaar is also an enterprising, modern city that has a strong knowledge-driven economy, based on sustainability, tourism, healthcare, entrepreneurship and innovation.
+Besides being a historic and cultural city, Alkmaar is also an enterprising and modern city that has a strong knowledge-driven economy based on sustainability, tourism, healthcare, entrepreneurship and innovation.
 The city is highly consistent and committed in its sustainable energy policy and sets a very ambitious long-term goal to be free of natural gas by 2050.
-New technologies are being developed and tested at the Energy Innovation Park Alkmaar for the generation, storage and distribution of sustainable energy.
-Besides, a few impressive projects have been completed and there are still many projects that contribute to sustainable energy production and the reduction of carbon emissions.
+New technologies are being developed and tested at the Energy Innovation Park Alkmaar for the generation, storage and distribution of renewable energy.
+Besides, a few impressive projects have been completed and currently many projects still contribute to the sustainable energy system and the reduction of carbon emissions.
 To provide an example, Alkmaar has the most sustainable heating network in the Netherlands that is linked to a Bio-Energy plant.
 With this experience in mind, the municipality is convinced that it is able to achieve the formulated climate objectives, even with the large number of historic buildings that are located within the city limits.

 cover image by: Municipality of Alkmaar

 1254 A.D.Year of foundation

 The Westrand, located in the west of Alkmaar and hosting 6,050 households, is designated as the demonstration district where the integrated solutions of POCITYF will be implemented.
 55% of the properties in the Westrand is owned by the occupant, 28% is social housing,15% is private rent and 2% is unknown.
 Households in the Westrand have a typical Dutch energy profile with a peak energy consumption during the morning and a high peak in the early evening.
 Looking at the seasonal fluctuations, the electricity and gas demand are highest in the winter and lowest in the summer.

 In the upcoming years there will be important transformations in the district.
 Multiple houses, buildings and public space will be rebuilt, newly built and retrofitted, creating a new window of opportunity to become energy positive in the future.